mike-petrut/crop-yield-forecasting/README.md

 - earthpy
 - rasterio
 - rioxarray
+- dvc

+The project includes fucntions files which can be imported into the processing notebooks

-**TBC**: Project may need to use some geo-databasing or API tools for handling large temporal satellite datasets.
+Project may need to use some geo-databasing or API tools for handling large temporal satellite datasets.

 ## Data Used